srian74/Srian/README.md

 ### WORK EXPERIENCE
 #### March 2023 to November 2024 - Kognitiv Corporation (https://www.kognitiv.com)
-* Designed and implemented the corporate knowledge base (https://help.kognitiv.com).
+* Designed and implemented the corporate knowledge base.
 * Prepared the user-facing documentation on Kognitiv products.
 * Reviewed JIRA tickets and interviewed the SMEs to understand the product developments.
 * Reviewed, edited and published expert documents in the knowledge base.